 What is a skin growth?

 Our skin is the human body’s largest organ, and it is the first line of defense against all kinds of invading forces, from the ultraviolet radiation of the sun to viruses and bacteria.
-A skin growth is anything that isn’t “normal” skin.
+Skin growth is anything that isn’t “normal” skin.
 Skin growths include warts, moles, skin tags, freckles, seborrheic keratoses, lentigines, and skin cancer.

 What causes skin growths?